 This module will focus, in part, on key case-studies.
 You will be expected to work on researching case studies, in teams, for some of your module seminars.

-Michael D. Smith and Rahul Telang, Streaming, Sharing Stealing: Big Data and the Future of Entertainment (Cambridge, MA: MIT Press, 2016)
+Michael D. Smith and Rahul Telang, Streaming, Sharing Stealing: Big Data and the Future of Entertainment (Cambridge: MIT Press, 2016)

 David Lee, Independent Television Production in the UK (London: Palgrave, 2018)